apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 ### Isolation Domains

 Data isolation is the _mechanism_ used to protect shared mutable state.
-But, it is often useful to talk about an independent unit of isolation, known as an _isolation domain_.
+But, it is often useful to talk about an independent unit of isolation.
+This is known as an _isolation domain_.
 How much state a particular domain is responsible for protecting can vary widely.
 Isolation domains can contain a single variable.
 Or, they could protect entire subsystems, like an complete user interface.